Author: hei

 From the trading activity that took place:

-• Shares belonging to Capricorn Group were traded on the local bourse, with no change in share price at closing.
+• FirstRand Namibia Ltd shares were traded by one market participant, with no change in share price a closing.

 NameNSX Local TickerPrice Previous Close 'N$Price End of Day 'N$Daily Change %